 Opticians often refer patients directly to an ophthalmologist (ophthalmic surgeon or eye surgeon).

 Cataracts do not always require surgical treatment, but advice should be sought if you are experiencing any of the symptoms described above.
-Our experienced Face & Eye Consultant Ophthalmic Surgeons will remove the cataract (the central cloudy part of the lens) and replace this with a clear plastic lens (an intraocular lens or IOL).
+Our experienced Face & Eye consultant ophthalmic surgeons will remove the cataract (the central cloudy part of the lens) and replace this with a clear artificial lens (an intraocular lens or IOL).
 This operation, when performed by an experienced surgeon, is relatively quick and usually very successful in restoring vision.
 This is one of the most frequently performed operations in the UK.

 At Face & Eye, our surgeons use advanced micro-incision surgical techniques, with the latest in replacement lens implant technology.

-Face & Eye’s experienced Consultant Eye Surgeons will remove the cataract (the central cloudy part of the lens) and usually replace this with a clear, plastic lens.
-This operation, when performed by an experienced surgeon, is relatively quick (usually taking under 30 minutes to perform) and usually very successful in restoring vision.
+Face & Eye’s very experienced consultant eye surgeons will remove the cataract (the central cloudy part of the lens) and usually replace this with a clear, plastic lens.
+This operation, when performed by an experienced surgeon, is relatively quick (usually taking under 15 minutes to perform) and usually very successful in restoring vision.
 This is one of the most frequently performed operations in the UK.

 At Face & Eye, our surgeons use advanced micro-incision surgical techniques, with the latest in replacement lens implant technology.
-We are also able to offer you the most advanced accommodative and multifocal lens technologies.
+We are also able to offer you the most advanced accommodative and multifocal lens technologies depending on your individual needs.

 How do I know if I have a cataract?